Skip to content

 ## Limitations

 - Currently, automatic replication of DDL (SQL-level changes such as creating or dropping tables or indexes) is not supported.
-For more details on how to propagate DDL changes from the DR primary to the DR replica, see [Manage tables and indexes](./disaster-recovery-tables/).
+For more details on how to propagate DDL changes from the Source to the Target, see [Manage tables and indexes](./disaster-recovery-tables/).

 - If a database operation requires a full copy, any application sessions on the database on the DR target will be interrupted while the database is dropped and recreated.
-Your application should either retry connections or redirect reads to the DR primary.
+Your application should either retry connections or redirect reads to the Source.

 Original file line number Diff line number Diff line change